 Use Natural Dialogue

 Users interact with a system.
 Meaning there has to be a flow of information.
-The user instructs the system, which responds by directing them to the requested page or by serving them the information they’ve asked for.
+The user instructs the system, which response by directing them to the requested page or by serving them the information they’ve asked for.

-A user-centered design rids the user any form of confusion by serving them relevant information only.
+A user-centred design rids the user any form of confusion by serving them relevant information only.
 That’s to say, the underlying user doesn’t have to sieve through huge chunks of information trying to find what they’re looking for.

 The information provided must also aid in task completion.
 Where the web developer has to populate the design with content, it’s advisable to stick to simple English that anyone can understand.